 Homeworld Evacuation: The Yuuzhan Vong underwent a home galaxy evacuation, after massive wars of conquest and then internicine wars they started devastated so much of it that it was rendered incapable of sustaining their civilization (their actual homeworld was destroyed first, and it's speculated, though not fully confirmed, that they were the ones who did it).
 After travelling through the intergalactic void for milennia, they finally found the Star Wars galaxy- and decided to take over.

-It has also been speculated that they were fleeing the Silentium-Abominor War, which would explain their belief that technology is unholy.
+It's also been speculated that they were fleeing the Silentium-Abominor War, which would explain their belief that technology is unholy.

 Knight Templar: Most of the Vong are like this, viewing the inhabitants of the galaxy as corrupt infidels who need to be converted or exterminated, and some on the New Republic side become like this against the Vong.
 Lampshaded by Nom Anor in Traitor- "The problem with fanatics was that they had a tendency to take everything ten steps too far."

-Loads and Loads of Characters: It's a nineteen-book epic space fantasy series linked into dozens of other novels from the same universe; that's longer in at least one way than the freaking Wheel of Time, so imagine how many characters there are.
+Loads and Loads of Characters: It's a nineteen-book epic space fantasy series linked into dozens of other novels from the same universe; that's longer in at least one way than the Wheel of Time, so imagine how many characters there are.

 Love Epiphany: Tenal Ka finally realizes she loves Jacen after he's captured by the Vong, and she mistakenly believes he's been killed.